Government of Iran: Islamic Revolution Guard Corps

 The Islamic Revolutionary Guard Corps (Sepah) is a branch of Iran's Armed Forces, established after the Islamic revolution on 5 May 1979.
 Article 150 says about Sepah that The Islamic Revolution Guards Corps, organized in the early days of the triumph of the Revolution, is to be maintained so that it may continue in its role of guarding the Revolution and its achievements.
-Mohammad Pakpour is the current commander of the Islamic Revolutionary Guard Corps.

 Law Enforcement Force of the Islamic Republic of Iran

 Law Enforcement Force of the Islamic Republic of Iran is the uniformed police force in Iran.
 It was established in 1992 by merging the Shahrbani, Gendarmerie and Committee of Iran into a single force, it has more than 60,000 police personnel served under the Ministry of Interior, including border patrol personnel.